bdeck8317/compPsy.github.io/lessons/lesson1/lesson1.md

 * [Start here with the command line tutorial](command_line.md)

-While we won't use BASH and the command line to much throughout this course, having at least a superficial understanding of the command line will prove to be useful to you in your future programming endeavors.
+While we won't use BASH and the command line much throughout this course, having at least a superficial understanding of the command line will prove useful to you in your future programming endeavors.

 ### Software installation and environment configuration
 Installing the software for the remainder of the course should not be challenging.
 We provide guides to installing R/ R-Studio, Python/ Jupyter Lab, and Matlab